Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 Embeddings operations target the URL route `images/embeddings` on the provided endpoint.
 -->

-### Sending proprietary model parameters

-The REST API defines common model parameters for chat completions, text embeddings, etc. If the model you are targeting has additional parameters you would like to set, the client library allows you easily do so.
-See [Chat completions with additional model-specific parameters](#chat-completions-with-additional-model-specific-parameters).
-It similarly applies to other clients.

 ### Inference using Azure OpenAI endpoints

 The request and response payloads of the [Azure AI Model Inference API](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-api) is mostly compatible with OpenAI REST APIs for chat completions and text embeddings.
 Therefore, with some minor adjustments, this client library can be configured to do inference using Azure OpenAI endpoints.
 See samples with `azure_openai` in their name, in the [samples folder](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples), and the comments there.